coschain/contentos-go/README.md

 ## Executables

-the contento-go composed with two executables as above.
+The contento-go contains two executables as follow:

 **cosd**: the daemon to run a local blockchain